+1.3.3 Country and territory names as part of the new gTLD process (2012 AGB)

-The use of names of country and territory as a gTLD string became a policy issue as part of the ew gTLD process.
-As part of the implementation, a definition of ‘geographic names’ of the gTLD Applicant Guidebook.
-With subsequent versions of the gTLD Applicant Guidebook, he most significant
+The use of names of country and territory as a gTLD string became again a policy issue as part of the 2012 new gTLD process.
+As part of the implementation, a definition of ‘geographic names’ appeared in the second version of the gTLD Applicant Guidebook.
+With subsequent versions of the gTLD Applicant Guidebook, the proposed way on how to deal with use“country and territory names” as new gTLD evolved.

-INSERT BRIEF DESCRIPTION OF PROCESS LEADING UP TO GAC and ccNSO –LETTERS and BOARD RESPONSE TO GAC< RESULTING IN FOOTNOTE IN APPLICANT GUIDEBOOK>
+The most significant changes were:

+Up and until the 3rd version of the Applicant Guidebook “country and territory names could in principle be applied for if support by government was documented.
+Under the 4th version all country and territory names are excluded from th 1st round of new gTLD.

+The definition of what should be considered a “country or territory” changed over time.
+Initially ( up and until the 2nd version of the draft Applicant Guidebook it contained a reference to the “meaningful representation or abbreviation of the name of a country or territory.
+As of the 3rd version (October 2009) the description was made more specific to ensure predictability.

-11 January 2012 version of the gTLD Applicant Guidebook in place during the new gTLD applications periodtring shall be considered to be a country or territory name if:
+According to the definitive 11 January 2012 version of the gTLD Applicant Guidebook, which was during the new gTLD applications period, the following basic rules applied:

+All two-letter codes applications were excluded

+All strings representing country and territory names in all langauges were excluded from the 1st round of new gTLD, whereby

+A string shall be considered to be a country or territory name if:

 it is an alpha-3 code listed in the ISO 3166-1 standard